-A pension amounting to 50% of your pension, calculated using your full pension before you took any pension commencement lump sum (PCLS) and including increases applied before your death.
-This will be payable from your date of death and is subject to any limits set out overleaf under 'Important notes'.
+- For a Coventry Member: A pension amounting to 2/3rds of your pension, calculated using your full pension before you took any pension commencement lump sum (PCLS) and including increases applied before your death.
+This will be payable from your date of death and is subject to any limits set out below under 'Important Notes'. - For a Stroud member: A pension amounting to 50% of your pension, calculated using your full pension before you took any pension commencement lump sum (PCLS) and including increases applied before your death.
+This will be payable from your date of death and is subject to any limits set out below under 'Important Notes'.